StimulCross/nestjs-twurple/README.md

 Another option is to use class factories in which you can also inject any providers.

+> [!IMPORTANT]
-> **NOTE:** Each package provides an interface that factory class must implement to provide the factory method that creates options.
+> Each package provides the interface that a factory class must implement to provide the factory method that creates options.

 So we can create a provider that creates options something like this: